aptdnfapt/tmuxai/PLAN.md

 4.  **Task Delegation**: The user provides a high-level task, such as "Add a new endpoint to handle user profiles."
 5.  **Planning & Confirmation**: `tmuxai` analyzes the request, potentially reads more specific source files, and forms a plan.
 It then determines which files need to be created or modified.
 6.  **Aider Invocation**: For file modifications, `tmuxai` will construct and execute a precise, **non-interactive** `aider` command.
-    *   **Editing**: `aider --yes --message "Here are the detailed changes for file X and file Y..." path/to/fileX path/to/fileY`
+    *   **Editing**: `aider --yes --message "Here are the detailed changes for file X and file Y..." path/to/fileX path/to/fileY ; echo TMUXAI_CMD_END_CODE something like that to let tmuxai know that aider is running and wait for its eddit .`
     *   **File Creation**: `tmuxai` first creates an empty file (`touch new_feature.go`) and then instructs `aider` to populate it using the same non-interactive method.
 7.  **Verification**: After the `aider --yes` command finishes, `tmuxai`'s enhanced execution tracking (using an end-of-command marker) will detect that the command has completed.
 It can then proceed to run build commands, tests, or linters to verify the changes.
 8.  **Iteration**: The user can continue the conversation, asking for further refinements or new tasks, with the full history preserved across sessions.